 On Dec.
 14, the Fraternal Order of Police will take the children shopping at Walmart.
 Members spend $125 per child; 99 percent of the money goes toward clothes, and the other part goes toward a toy.
 The program receives no federal or state funding, so all the money comes from donations throughout the year.

 “As more and more people lose their jobs, more and more people need help; that’s why we’re doing it,” Nealy said.

-CFC, Inc. employees are also offering gift wrapping services everyday from now through Christmas Eve in Fountain Square Suite 112.
+CFC Properties employees are also offering gift-wrapping services every day from now through Christmas Eve in Fountain Square Suite 112.
 There is a minimum $1.00 donation and all proceeds go to benefit the U. S. Marine Corps Reserves Toys for Tots program.
 A drop box is also available for new toy donations for Toys for Tots.

-Murphy said CFC, Inc. collects a few thousand dollars annually for Toys for Tots.
+Murphy said CFC Properties collects a few thousand dollars annually for Toys for Tots.

 “People like to give and there are some people out there who need to be on the receiving end so they can have a Christmas,” Murphy said.
 “Christmas is when people give the most.”

-CFC, Inc. is raffling off a giant 8-foot-tall stocking filled with goodies to children 10 and under.
-Entry forms are located in Fountain Square, and the drawing will be held on Christmas Eve.
+CFC Properties is raffling off a giant 8-foot-tall stocking filled with goodies to children 10 and under.
+Entry forms are located in Fountain Square and the drawing will be held on Christmas Eve.

 Children can also drop off letters to Santa in a box located in the Fountain Square atrium before Dec.
 15. All letters will be answered with a postmark from Santa Claus, Indiana.

 “We feel it’s important to give back for the quality of life of citizens of Bloomington,” Murphy said.
 “We not only work in it, but we live in it.
 We want to give back to a community that gives to us.”